syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/security-advisories.md

 ## Common Security Updates

+{% if page.publishingplatform == "aspnet-core" %}

-For details on common security updates related to Syncfusion<sup style="font-size:70%">&reg;</sup> products, please refer to [this link](https://ej2.syncfusion.com/documentation/security-advisories).
+For details on common security updates related to Syncfusion<sup style="font-size:70%">&reg;</sup> products, please refer to [this link](https://ej2.syncfusion.com/aspnetcore/documentation/common/content-security-policy).
 This resource provides information on the latest advisories and best practices to help ensure the security and integrity of your applications.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+For details on common security updates related to Syncfusion<sup style="font-size:70%">&reg;</sup> products, please refer to [this link](https://ej2.syncfusion.com/aspnetmvc/documentation/common/content-security-policy).
+This resource provides information on the latest advisories and best practices to help ensure the security and integrity of your applications.

+{% endif %}

 ## Security Issue